 - 2 Tablespoons butter

-- 1 (24-ounce) package frozen, fully cooked Johnsonville Homestyle Meatballs
+- 1 (24-ounce) package frozen, fully cooked Johnsonville Homestyle Meatballs or any frozen meatballs you prefer

 - 1/2 cup finely shredded Parmigiano-Reggiano, for garnish